• limit of 2 entries per prize per student

 - Richard A. Johnson Prize

-Awarded to a student with a strong academic record who plans to teach at the secondary level.
+Awarded to a student with a strong academic record, in any major, who plans to teach at the secondary level, in any subject.
 The prize may be used to support the expenses of graduate study toward a career in secondary teaching, for support during a practicum semester, or for a project, research, or experience that will enhance the student's teaching capabilities.
 See form for details.

 - Naomi Kitay '33 Fellowship